bbc/simorgh/docs/Coding-Standards/React-Components.md

 - Accessibility swarm document
 - Whether the component has ‘right-to-left’ support

-All docs linked too must be secure and not publically editable
+All linked docs must be secure and not publicly editable

 ## Readme